David Lee Roth Declares Van Halen Is ‘Finished’

 Fans have been hoping for a true Van Halen reunion — one that would include Eddie, Alex, and the fired Michael Anthony — for years.
 In 2017, Sammy Hagar, who replaced Roth in the band in 1986, pitched an idea for a full reunion of Van Halen veterans that would include both him and Roth rotating as lead singer, as reported by The Inquisitr.

-But Hagar, now 71, also said the aging rockers could be running out of time to headline a reunion tour that longtime fans deserve, and he made it clear he won’t want to a Van Halen reunion when he’s 75.
+But Hagar, who turns 72 later this month, also said the aging rockers could be running out of time to headline a reunion tour that longtime fans deserve, and he made it clear he won’t want to be part of a Van Halen reunion when he’s 75.

 Anthony, meanwhile, has said Van Halen owes it to their loyal fans to give them “some kind of proper closure.”